a-sha0234/food-inventory-app/README.md

 ```
 npm start
 ```
-or if using nodemon run
+or if using nodemon run:

 ```
 nodemon server